mtkuhn/advent-of-code-2020/doc/day8.md

         }
     }
 ```
-And there's another high-order function involved in the above:
+And you may have noticed there's another high-order function involved in the above:
 ```
     val instructionConverter: (Instruction) -> Instruction = {
         it.copy(operation = if(it.operation == "jmp") "nop" else "jmp")